SmokinCaterpillar/pypet/doc/source/tutorial.rst

     \frac{dV}{dt} = -\frac{1}{\tau_V} V + I

-With an additional reset rule :math:`V \leftarrow 0` if :math:`V \geq 1` and we will have an additional refractory period of :math:`\tau_{ref}`.
-This means if we detect a so called action potential, i.e. :math:`V \geq V_T`, we will keep the voltage :math:`V` clamped at 0 for this period of time after the threshold crossing and freeze the differential equation.
+with a non-linear reset rule :math:`V \leftarrow 0` if :math:`V \geq 1` and
+an additional refractory period of :math:`\tau_{ref}`.
+If we detect an action potential, i.e. :math:`V \geq 1`, we will keep the voltage :math:`V` clamped to 0 for the refractory period after the threshold crossing and freeze the differential equation.

-Regarding parameter exploration, we will hold the neuron's time constant :math:`\frac{1}{\tau_V}=10ms` fixed and explore the parameter space by varying different input currents :math:`I` and different length of the refractory period :math:`\tau_{ref}`.
+Regarding parameter exploration, we will hold the neuron's time constant :math:`\frac{1}{\tau_V}=10ms` fixed and explore the parameter space by varying different input currents :math:`I` and different lengths of the refractory period :math:`\tau_{ref}`.

 During the single runs we will record the development of the variable